Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Implications for AI research and AI-based tools

 \subsection{Implications for Check-worthy claims detection}

-While the task of check-worthy document detection (and the related task of credibility signals extraction) has attracted researchers' attention only recently, the check-worthy claims detection has been addressed by the researchers for a longer period and several established approaches, as well as datasets, already exist (see, e.g.,~\cite{hassan_toward_2017}).
+While the task of check-worthy document detection (and the related task of credibility assessment/credibility signals detection) has attracted researchers' attention only recently, the check-worthy claims detection has been addressed by the researchers for a longer period, and several established approaches, as well as datasets, already exist (see, e.g.,~\cite{hassan_toward_2017, srba2024credsignals-survey}).
 This task can be defined as follows: given an input sentence (or a set of multiple sentences, for example, from a political debate), detect such sentences that are worthy of fact-checking\footnote{While the definition of a check-worthy claim differs across literature, it is usually a factual statement, that the general public would be interested in knowing, whether it is true or not.}.
 Most of the existing approaches have so far focused on text using transformer-based language models, such as BERT~\cite{devlin_bert_2019}.
-However, there is a growing need for multimodal approaches, since claims can be accompanied by images, they can themselves appear in images (e.g., a screenshot of a social media post) or images can modify/change their meanings.
+However, in 2024 edition of the CLEF-2024 CheckThat!
+Lab task on check-worthy claims detection, the best-performing solutions were already using LLMs, including variations of LLaMA, Mistral, Mixtral, or GPT~\cite{checkthat2024}, which were either fine-tuned or used just in an in-context learning setting~\cite{checkthat2024-checkworthy}.
+There is also a growing need for multimodal approaches, since claims can be accompanied by images, they can themselves appear in images (e.g., a screenshot of a social media post), or images can modify/change their meanings.
 There are already the first multimodal datasets for claim detection (see, e.g.,~\cite{zlatkova_fact-checking_2019, Cheema_2022}).

+Similar to the detection of check-worthy documents, for check-worthy claim detection solutions to be human-centered (and useful to the fact-checkers), they need to be able to justify why a given claim is considered check-worthy.
+This is where the current generative AI approaches could help by providing understandable justifications beyond simple highlighting of tokens/words considered important by the detector.